Free Products

 Why does my sugar cookie dough have cracks?

 Sugar cookie dough cracks because it's too dry or has been overworked, leading to a crumbly texture.
-Cracks can also occur if you use ingredients that are too cold, have too much flour, or overmix the dough, or rerolling the dough too much.
+Cracks can also occur if you use ingredients that are too cold, have too much flour, or overmix the dough, or re-rolling the dough too much.

 Dryness: